Harshal7797/Java-Applications/README.md

   2. Use Stored Procedure
   3.
   #### Issue
-  4. The Docker does not retain information
+  4. The Docker does not retain information for the next session to work on.
   # Twitter CLI App
   ## Introduction
   - What does this app do?